 People prefer apps because they are purpose-built for the small screen.

 ACTION STEP: Not every brand has the resources or value proposition for a successful app.
 But many more brands could have valuable apps if they got creative with what they offered.
 Charmin, for example, had huge success with an app called Sit or Squat, which helped moms find clean bathrooms when they were out and about.
+Most importantly, having a logo design for your brand makes it more successful, so make sure to hire a logo maker if you need to design a logo for your business.

 The key to apps is offering utility because people aren’t going to revisit an app that doesn’t provide strong tangible benefits.
 Take it from someone who looks at mobile app data every day – without great utility, your app will fast become one of the hundreds of thousands that people use once and then abandon